If I Could Only Remember My Name: Critical reception and legacy

+Contemporary reception

 If I Could Only Remember My Name was initially panned by many music critics.
 Writing for Rolling Stone, Lester Bangs claimed that "the playing is sloppy as hell… Crosby’s singing here is even blander and more monotonously one-dimensional than Stills’ on his solo album," concluding that it is "not likely to go down in history, but it is not a bad album."
 He memorably deemed it "a perfect aural aid to digestion when you're having guests over for dinner, provided they’re brothers and sisters enough to get behind it, of course."
 Village Voice critic Robert Christgau gave the album a D− rating and dismissed it as a "disgraceful performance".
 Crosby has said of the contemporaneous reviews: "They were looking for another record that was full of big, flashy lead guitar and blues licks and screaming lyrics ...
 [If I Could Only Remember My Name] was not where everything else was going, so they thought it was irrelevant."

+Modern reception

 The album went on to achieve cult status and praise from latter-day critics for its austere mood, eclectic improvisation and otherworldly harmony singing.
 In 2000, it was voted number 156 in the third edition of Colin Larkin's book All Time Top 1000 Albums.
 He stated "if you are not familiar with this miraculous record, please take the risk."
 A Head Heritage review of the 2006 reissue compares the album with Nick Drake and the acoustic material of Meddle-era Pink Floyd.
 It has been labeled a progenitor of the freak folk genre.

 In 2010, Crosby's album was listed second, behind the Beatles' Revolver, on the "Top 10 Pop Albums of All Time" published in the Vatican City newspaper L'Osservatore Romano.

 On 18 November 2013, Crosby appeared on an edition of the BBC Radio 4 program Mastertapes, which was dedicated to the making of the album.
 The following day, he took part in the program's "B-side" edition, answering audience questions and performing songs from the album.
 In 2016, Japanese musician Cornelius included If I Could Only Remember My Name in his list of "10 Albums Everyone Needs to Hear".

 In 2019, the album's title was partly adopted for the Cameron Crowe documentary on Crosby, David Crosby: Remember My Name.